-![]() February 6th, is a deadline to send your presentation to etudes.superieures@polymtl.ca INTERNAL SELECTION COMPETITION: March 16, 2023 at 12h45 - Amphithéâtre Bernard-Lamarre Come and defy the stopwatch to present their thesis in a 180 seconds – also known as the Three-Minute Thesis (3MT) competition.
-The Polytechnique community is invited to vote for their favourite presentation! > You can now see their presentations - and talents! |
+![]() February 10th, is a deadline to send your presentation to etudes.superieures@polymtl.ca Internal selection competition : March 27, 2025 at 10:45 a.m. in the Bernard-Lamarre Amphitheatre Come and defy the stopwatch to present their thesis in a 180 seconds – also known as the Three-Minute Thesis (3MT) competition.
+The Polytechnique community is invited to vote for their favourite presentation! |

 "The Three Minute Thesis (3MT®) is an internationally recognized competition for thesis-based graduate students in which participants present their scholarly and creative activity and its wider impact in 3 minutes or less."